 Shielding is the word used to describe how to protect those at highest risk of severe illness if they catch coronavirus.
 You can shield yourself following the Government guidance, and shield others by minimising all interaction between yourself and those who are most at risk.

 Ask family, friends and neighbours to support you and use online services.
-The Government has also set up a dedicated website and helpline where you can go for wider support.

 I haven’t been contacted but I think I am in the high-risk group – what should I do?